ColoradoSchoolOfMines/email-queue/README.md

 ### APIs
 #### Client Only APIs
 - APIs for composing emails (autocomplete, syntax highlighting, line wrapping, etc.)
-- APIs for email viewer
+- APIs for email viewer (to view PDF only emails, HTML emails, etc.)

 #### APIs that should exist in both Client and Server
 - APIs for contacts (contact autocomplete, group email blast list storage, placing certain emails in